Home » Cardiovascular Health » Heart Disease Risk Factors » Emotional Problems

 • The effects of stress include increasing risks of coronary heart disease

-• Some factors of stress in regards to heart disease include: and high cholesterol
+• Some factors of stress in regards to heart disease include: high blood pressure and high cholesterol

-• Also, high levels of stress can cause you to gain weight
+• Also, high levels of stress cause you to gain weight

 If you are already aware that you have a tendency to be stressed out, you may be worried about the connection between stress and heart disease.
 To understand this potential connection, you need to understand how stress affects our bodies and what research is suggesting about these effects and our risks of developing coronary heart disease as a result.